YaxitaAmin/CassandraSecurity/README.md

 **© 2025 [YAXITA AMIN].
 All Rights Reserved.**

-This research work represents original development by [Your Name].
+This research work represents original development by @Yaxita Amin.
 Available on GitHub for research and educational purposes only.

 **Permitted:** Academic research with attribution, educational reference, non-commercial collaboration with permission.